 And even when you’ve managed to wait till your salary increases, what makes you think you won’t have an increased expenditure?
 No man, don’t go there.

 At this rate, you and your partner will be wearing cheese rings and sleeping in huts in future.
 When it comes to saving, it’s important to start young.
-If you feel you don’t have enough disposable income to contribute, cut back on unnecessary evils like cab rides or branded lattes so you can save at least a little every month.
+If you feel you don’t have enough disposable income to contribute, cut back on unnecessary evils like Grab and Gojek rides or $7 lattes so you can save at least a little every month.

 There is a fine difference between scrimping, and trying to accumulate money.
 While cutting back on things you do not need is good as a stepping stone to saving, you need to strategize how you spend and save.
 At this point in time, bank interest rates for savings accounts in Singapore are so low.
 If you’ve been monitoring our economic climate, you’ll know that chances are you’re losing out money if you keep it in the bank; the rate of inflation is often higher than the interest rates banks give you.